sebthom/dockupdater/docs/Options.md

 **Default:** `False`
 **Example:** `-e LATEST=true`

 Pull the `:latest` tags and update all containers to it, regardless of the current tag the container is running as.
-Can be override with the label `docupdater.latest`.
+Can be override with the label `dockupdater.latest`.
 See [Labels](Labels.md) for a list of all available labels.

 ### Repository User